Welcome to today's edition of the Rush 24-7 podcast.

 I also want to offer a suggestion here that we name the first public toilet on the park on the moon after Sheila Jackson Lee.

-Well, remember, there were they were all at NASA down there in Houston, and the Mars rover was tooling around, and she said, Is it gonna go over to where the astronauts planted the flag?
+Well, remember, they were all at NASA down there in Houston, and the Mars rover was tooling around.

-And everybody's that was the moon.
+And everybody's, that was the moon.

 Astronauts haven't been to Mars.

-Oh, yes, oh, okay.
+Oh, okay.

-So in honor of her, let's just name the first rest area at this National Park on the Moon after Sheila Jackson Lee.
+So in honor of her, let's just name the first rest area at this national park on the moon after Sheila Jackson Lee.

-I just checked with Brian's gonna be.
+I just checked with Brian's Gibby.

-So we'll so I'm gonna be on the five this afternoon.
+So I'm going to be on the five this afternoon, just via telephone only, not camera.

 I saw the email about 20 minutes after five.